Generalized Kernel Two-Sample Tests: Simulation Studies

-The overall pattern of the power tables shows that the new tests exhibit good performance for a wide range of alternatives.
-GPK performs well for all these settings and fGPK maintains high power with computational advantage.
-Unlike MMD tests, $\textrm{fGPK}_{\textrm{M}}$ is computationally efficient and can also capture the variance difference to some extent.
-In practice, fGPK and $\textrm{fGPK}_{\textrm{M}}$ would be preferred as they are fast and highly effective to a wide range of alternatives.
-If further investigation is needed, the permutation test based on GPK would also be useful.
+Overall, the power tables illustrate that the new tests perform well across a wide range of alternatives.
+GPK demonstrates strong performance across all settings, while fGPK maintains high power with the added advantage of computational efficiency.
+Unlike MMD tests, $\textrm{fGPK}_{\textrm{M}}$ is both computationally efficient and capable of capturing variance differences to some extent.
+In practice, fGPK and $\textrm{fGPK}_{\textrm{M}}$ are preferred due to their speed and effectiveness across a broad spectrum of alternatives.
+If further investigation is required, GPK could be useful.